ISS COVID-19 Information

 Additional information may be found here.

-If you live on campus, KU Student Housing will provide dedicated rooms for on-campus residents who need to quarantine.
+During the Spring semester, if you lived on campus, KU Student Housing provided dedicated rooms for on-campus residents who need to quarantine.
 More information is available at housing.ku.edu/august-2020-ku-student-housing-plans.
+We expect something similar for the Summer and Fall semesters.

 If you live off campus, you will need to make your own arrangements for quarantine or isolation as needed.
 You are expected to follow isolation and quarantine guidelines set by the Kansas Department of Health and Environment (KDHE).